Minecraft-Pathfinding/minecraft-pathfinding/docs/AdvancedUsage.md

 The movement Executor can be either its static instance or a new instance of the class.
 We recommend using its **static instance**.

+<h4>Best Practice</h4>

+When developing custom extensions, it is best to include both the `Executor` and `Optimizer` for the `Provider`.
+It is not necessary, but recommended.

 <h4>Inserting a Custom Movement Executor</h4>

+**Important!** Inserting an executor with a provider that has *no* optimizer does *not* break the code.
+Functionally, the bot will perform the unoptimized path.

+The provider list when calculating a path is *not* linked to the provider list that has executors.
+This means that if you add an executor to a provider that has no optimizer, the produced path will not be optimized.

 <!-- Function on bot.pathfinder that inserts executors -->
 <!-- BuildableMoveProvider is the static instance of MovementProvider -->